 Construction access roads would be designed to provide the roadway improvements necessary to the movement of construction equipment and transport of materials.
 Roadways that would be used for construction access and local access would be designed to achieve the objectives for both uses and prioritize needs for local traffic use and safety.
-Roads used solely for construction access would be designed with a minimum 15-foot cross-section and a maximum of a 50-foot cross-section.
-Construction access roads may be repurposed as permanent operation and maintenance roads after completion of construction.
+Roads used solely for construction access would be designed with two 12-foot-wide gravel lanes and up to 2-foot-wide shoulders.
+These roads would be used for maintenance access after completion of construction.
 Permanent facility access roads constructed from gravel and asphalt would facilitate operation and maintenance.
 These access roads would require new construction or the relocation of existing public county roads.
 Temporary gravel roads would also be built during construction.
 The maintenance of roads used for both construction and local access would be the Authority's construction contractor's responsibility during construction and the responsibility of the departments for the Counties of Colusa or Glenn having jurisdiction over those roads after construction.